 - When your computer boots, you will be greeted by GRUB, your new multiboot loader.
 This software is what allows you to choose between Ubuntu and Windows when you boot your computer.
-If you do nothing, it will load Ubuntu.
+If you do nothing, it loads Ubuntu.
 You can use the up and down arrows to select Advanced options for Ubuntu (which includes recovery options if you have a system problem), or various recovery and diagnostic tools.
 You can also choose to boot into Windows 10.
 Right now let's boot into Ubuntu.

 - You'll be presented with a login prompt.
 Enter the username and password that you specified in step 21.

 Congratulations!
 You're a Linux user.
 You'll find that the user interface has similarities to both Microsoft Windows and macOS.
 It is very intuitive to use, but discussing all its features is beyond the scope of this guide.

 However, it's important that you know how to get out of Ubuntu and back into Windows 10.
 Let's do that now.